Cement

 About Midwest Cement

-With nearly 40 years of experience, Midwest Cement Co., Inc., a Farmer Company subsidiary, has grown from a small, family-owned company to a leading supplier of construction materials.
+With nearly 40 years of experience, Midwest Cement, a Farmer Holding Company, Inc. subsidiary, has grown from a small, family-owned company to a leading supplier of construction materials.
 The company remains family-owned today, upholding its commitment to safety, innovation, quality and family values.

 • Expertise: Leaders in transportation of cement and SCM solutions for the construction industry.